Tecumseh: Forming a confederacy

 Before the Treaty of Fort Wayne, Tecumseh was relatively unknown to outsiders, who usually referred to him as "the Prophet's brother."
 Afterwards he emerged as a prominent figure as he built an intertribal confederacy to counter U.S. expansion.
 In August 1810, Tecumseh met with William Henry Harrison at Vincennes, capital of the Indiana Territory, a standoff that became legendary.
 Tecumseh demanded that Harrison rescind the Fort Wayne cession, and said he would oppose American settlement on the disputed lands.
 He said the chiefs who had signed the treaty would be punished, and that he was uniting the tribes to prevent further cessions.
 Harrison insisted the land had been purchased fairly and that Tecumseh had no right to object because Native Americans did not own land in common.
 Harrison said he would send Tecumseh's demands to President James Madison, but did not expect the president to accept them.
-As the meeting concluded, Tecumseh said that if Madison did not rescind the Fort Wayne treaty, "you and I will have to fight it out."
+As the meeting concluded, Tecumseh said that if Madison did not rescind the Fort Wayne treaty, "You and I will have to fight it out."

 After the confrontation with Harrison, Tecumseh traveled widely to build his confederacy.
-He went westward to recruit allies among the Potawatomis, Winnebagos, Sauks, Foxes, Kickapoos, and Missouri Shawnees.
+He went westward to recruit allies among the Potawatomi, Winnebago, Sauk, Meskwaki, Kickapoo, and Missouri Shawnees.
 In November 1810, he visited Fort Malden in Upper Canada to ask British officials for assistance in the coming war, but the British were noncommittal, urging restraint.
 In May 1811, Tecumseh visited Ohio to recruit warriors among the Shawnees, Wyandots, and Senecas.
 After returning to Prophetstown, he sent a delegation to the Iroquois in New York.

 In July 1811, Tecumseh again met Harrison at Vincennes.
 He told the governor he had amassed a confederacy of northern tribes and was heading south to do the same.
 For the next six months, Tecumseh traveled some 3000 mi in the south and west to recruit allies.
-The documentary evidence of this journey is fragmentary, and was exaggerated in folklore, but he probably met with Chickasaws, Choctaws, Muscogee, Osages, western Shawnees and Delawares, Iowas, Sauks, Foxes, Sioux, Kickapoos, and Potawatomis.
+The documentary evidence of this journey is fragmentary, and was exaggerated in folklore, but he probably met with Chickasaws, Choctaws, Muscogee, Osages, western Shawnees and Delawares, Iowas, Sauks, Meskwaki, Sioux, Kickapoos, and Potawatomis.
 He was aided in his efforts by two extraordinary events: the Great Comet of 1811 and the New Madrid earthquake, which he and other Native Americans interpreted as omens that his confederacy should be supported.
 Many rejected his overtures, especially in the south, most notably the Choctaws and Chickasaws; his most receptive southern listeners were among the Muscogee.
 A faction among the Muscogee, who became known as the Red Sticks, responded to Tecumseh's call to arms, contributing to the coming of the Creek War.